Lower insulin co-pays, list prices targeted in new bipartisan U.S. Senate bill - NewsBreak

 Pharmacy benefit managers are an unseen part of the drug pricing system with enormous influence.
 The middlemen negotiate rebates and fees with drug manufacturers and create the lists of drugs covered by insurance and reimburse pharmacies.
 The largest pharmacy benefits managers are vertically integrated with large health insurance companies.

-Their role in the drug pricing system is facing increased scrutiny in the federal government — both in the Senate insulin legislation and elsewhere.
+Their role in the drug pricing system is facing increased scrutiny by the federal government — both in the Senate insulin legislation and elsewhere.

 The Federal Trade Commission has launched an investigation into the industry.
 Republican members of the House Education and Labor Committee recently asked the Government Accountability Office to study PBMs and their role in the supply chain.